 You might freeze small chunks of banana to feed to your Frenchie as a frozen treat on hot summer days.

-You can even freeze-dry them in order to reward your Frenchie a banana chip when they have been good.
+You can dehydrate them in order to reward your Frenchie a banana chip when they have been good.

 To sum up, French Bulldogs, just like all dogs, love bananas.
 But as with all fruits and vegetables, moderation is the key.